vapx/vapx/README.md

 I'm Edmon Garcia.
 Aspiring Full-Stack Engineer and Tech Entrepreneur

-- 🔭 I’m currently working on MovieListProject but currently intern at Healthcare Startup
+- 🔭 I’m currently working as an intern at Healthcare Startup
-- 🌱 I’m currently learning using libraries for API Calling such as react-query and GraphQL
+- 🌱 I’m currently learning Nodejs and HTTP Protocols
 - 👯 I’m looking to collaborate on Front-End Development
-- 🤔 I’m looking for help with Designing web pages
+- 🤔 I’m looking for help with UX/UI Design kinda suck on it.
 - 💬 Ask me about all things React Hooks
 - 📫 How to reach me: send me an email at g.edmon25@gmail.com and connect with me at <a href="https://www.linkedin.com/in/mon-garcia-26436b193/" target=_blank>LinkedIn</a>
 - ⚡ Fun fact: I am an Entrepreneurship Major but love to use technology.